elvisdias/fashionMap/README.md

 # fashionMap

+fashionMap is a study done trying technologys for clustering fashion images based on the clothes similarity.

+In order to analyse the images was used the neural network for image segmentation called [Mask R-CNN](https://github.com/matterport/Mask_RCNN).
+The model was applied to the [modanet](https://github.com/eBay/modanet) dataset and then upon the results was applied feature extraction to obtain a 2D t-SNE representation from the images, clustered by similarity.

+As a proof of concept it worked as expected, creating space for lots of future improvements.
-fashionMap is a Python study for clustering fashion images based on the clothes similarity.
-Coded on colab notebooks to make use of its free GPUs, required by the algorithm.
+Note: It was coded on colab notebooks to make use of its free GPUs, required by the algorithm.

-## Installation
+## Installation/Usage

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Download

 ```bash
 pip install foobar
 ```

-## Usage
+## Future Work

 ```python
 import foobar